leandog/leandog-m2-firmware/README.md

 # flashing

-Arduino 1.5.5 is in the repo, which should be used for flashing.
+~~Arduino 1.5.5 is in the repo, which should be used for flashing.
 Select MEGA 2560 as board.
-You do not need the RAMBo-specific board library.
+You do not need the RAMBo-specific board library.~~

+UPDATE: Flashing should be done instead via [platform.io](www.platformio.org).
+Instructions need to be added.

 # z offsets